Aelto/tw3-shared-utils/mod_sharedutils_tiny_boostrapper/README.md

     <items>

       <!--
-        the fake item whose name is the name of your global event listener state.
+        the fake item whose name is the name of the state you created.
        -->
       <item name="MyBoostrappedMod">
         <!-- make sure to add this tag or else the item won't be detected -->